Sergio0694/ComputeSharp/README.md

 # Quick start

 **ComputeSharp** exposes a `Gpu` class that acts entry point for all public APIs.
-It exposes the `Gpu.Default` property that let you access the main GPU device on the current machine, which can be used to allocate buffers and perform operations.
+It exposes the `Gpu.Default` property that lets you access the main GPU device on the current machine, which can be used to allocate buffers and perform operations.

 The following sample shows how to allocate a writeable buffer, populate it with a compute shader, and read it back.